Agnogh/math-for-kids/README.md

 ### **4.1.
 User interactions**
-User interacts with numbers from 1-9 but can keep a selected number for several rounds with a random number "pulled" That way user can play his/her favourite number several rounds in a row.
+User interacts with numbers from 1-9 but can keep a selected number for several rounds with a random number "pulled".
+That way user can play his/her favourite number several rounds in a row.
 Another interaction is that each round requires the user to click on the "I feel lucky" button creates a random number which will be compared with number user selected for him/herself.